englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 The main representation of both these things in Fuse is through the use of UX Markup.

-UX Markup is an XML-based format that should be immediately familiar to anyone who has worked with similar formats.
-For an in-depth look at its quirks and detailed features, make sure you read the [UX Markup Guide](https://www.fusetools.com/learn/guides/uxmarkup).
+UX Markup is an XML-based file format.
+Anyone with even a passing experience reading XML will find it immediately familiar.
+For an in-depth look at its detailed features, read the [UX Markup Guide](https://www.fusetools.com/learn/guides/uxmarkup).

 ## $(Creating apps) : $(App)